 For details of sources for local seedlings, see the relevant part of the Local Food Directory.

 Like many of you, I mostly grow my veggies from seed, sometimes from seeds that I have saved from previous years’ crops, sometimes from seeds I have swapped with someone else, and sometimes from seeds that I have bought.
-Because we are an organic-only household, any bought seeds have to be organic and, in my case, this usually means online purchasing from one of Green Harvest, Greenpatch or Eden Seeds.
+Because we are an organic-only household, any bought seeds have to be organic and, in my case, this usually means online purchasing from either Green Harvest or Eden Seeds.

 So, why would I (or you) ever buy seedlings?
 Here are a few reasons: